min2ha/ukwa-site/content/target/40540/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Hindolveston Village commemoration of those that served from the village in WW1

 Project to research 14 individuals from Hindolveston who are remembered on the village war memorial and create an exhibit on them.